-Self-Care and its Role in a Psychologist's Ethical and Competent Practice and Secondary Traumatic Stress:
+Self-Care and its Role in a Psychologist's Ethical and Competent Practice and Secondary Traumatic Stress: This is a four hour/two week didactic.
 The self-care portion of the seminar focuses on teaching interns to identify common forms of personal and occupational distress including vicarious trauma, burn out, compassion fatigue, understanding and developing wellness and personal self-care strategies, understanding self-care from a multicultural perspective, and understanding the ethical obligations regarding impaired colleagues and self.